5th September 2014 (UK)

 Still struggling over the loss of their oldest son, Caleb, to the war in Afghanistan, the Peterson family finds some solace when an unexpected visitor knocks on their door.
-David (Dan Stevens) a steely eyed and charismatic soldier who was recently discharged, is welcomed into their home when he comes to fulfill a promise he made to his fallen comrade.
-Siblings Anna (Maika Monroe) and Luke (Brendan Meyer) are at first reluctant to accept David’s presence, but he soon wins them over by scoring kegs for Anna’s friends and roughing up some bullies from Luke’s school.
+David (Dan Stevens; Eurovision: The Story of Fire Saga, Apostle) a steely eyed and charismatic soldier who was recently discharged, is welcomed into their home when he comes to fulfil a promise he made to his fallen comrade.
+Siblings Anna (Maika Monroe; It Follows) and Luke (Brendan Meyer) are at first reluctant to accept David’s presence, but he soon wins them over by scoring kegs for Anna’s friends and roughing up some bullies from Luke’s school.
 Though he appears to be the perfect houseguest, a seemingly unexplainable and sinister chain of events causes Anna to question whether David is actually who he claims to be.